2002 Bali bombings: Attack

-A comparatively small bomb detonated outside the U.S. consulate in Denpasar, which is thought to have exploded shortly before the two Kuta bombs, caused minor injuries to one person and property damage was minimal.
-It was reportedly packed with human excrement.
+A comparatively small bomb exploded outside the U.S. consulate in Denpasar, causing minor injuries to one person and minimal property damage.
+It was reportedly packed with human excrement and is thought to have exploded shortly before the two Kuta bombs.

-A report released in August 2005 by the United States-Indonesia Society (USINDO) described the events as follows:
+An August 2005 report by the United States-Indonesia Society (USINDO) described the events as follows:

 The investigators were thus able to recreate the bombers activities.
 Amrozi, Idris and Ali Imron had simply walked into a dealership and purchased a new Yamaha motorbike, after asking how much they could re-sell it for if they returned it in a few days.
 Imron used the motorbike to plant the small bomb outside the U.S. Consulate.
 Idris then rode the motorbike as Imron drove two suicide bombers in the Mitsubishi to the nightclub district in Kuta.
 He stopped near the Sari Club, instructed one suicide bomber to put on his explosives vest and the other to arm the vehicle bomb.
 The first bomber headed to Paddy's Pub.
 Idris then left the second bomber, who had only learned to drive in a straight line, to drive the minivan the short distance to the Sari Club.
 Idris picked up Imron on the Yamaha and the duo headed back into Denpasar.
 Idris dialed the number of the Nokia to detonate the bomb at the Consulate.
 The two suicide bombers exploded their devices.
 Imron and Idris dropped the motorbike at a place where it eventually attracted the attention of the caretaker.

 The final death toll was 202, mainly comprising Western tourists and holiday-makers in their 20s and 30s who were in or near Paddy's Pub or the Sari Club, but also including many Balinese Indonesians working or living nearby, or simply passing by.
 Hundreds more people suffered horrific burns and other injuries.
-The largest group among those killed were tourists from Australia with 88 fatalities.
+The largest group among those killed were Australian tourists, with 88 fatalities.
 On 14 October, the United Nations Security Council passed Resolution 1438 condemning the attack as a threat to international peace and security.